timharek/timharek.no/content/about/_index.md

 dog-person from the west coast of Norway.
 I care about creating solutions that respects people, in terms of privacy, security and user experience.

-I work as a technologist at Netlife Bergen where I mostly dabble with full stack development, accessibility and UX design.
+I work as a developer at Value Group where I dabble with full stack development, architecture, accessibility and UX design.

 During my my free time I learn about new technologies, automate my everyday and hike with my dog! 🐕